swift-server/sswg/proposals/0022-discordbm.md

 }
 ```

 * The `cachingBehavior` can be customized for each endpoint with a different time-to-live.
   Whenever there is a successful response, the client will cache the response if allowed by this.
-* `requestTimeout` and `enableLoggingForRequests` are `HTTPClient`-related an are passed to each request.
+* `requestTimeout` and `enableLoggingForRequests` are `HTTPClient`-related and are passed to each request.
 * `performValidations` specifies whether or not to perform client-side validations.
   This is what `ValidatablePayload` protocol is useful for, which adds a `validate()` func to payloads.
   The validations only cover what is mentioned in Discord docs.
 They don't guarantee a valid payload.
 * And there is the `retryPolicy`, which specifies how to retry requests.
   DiscordBM has some magically-nice behavior built around `retryPolicy`, as I'll explain next.

 `DefaultDiscordClient` takes help from another `HTTPRateLimiter` type to handle rate-limits.
-`HTTPRateLimiter` keeps track of bucket-info that are available in request headers.
+`HTTPRateLimiter` keeps track of bucket-infos that are available in request headers.
 Before each request there is a call to `HTTPRateLimiter` that asks "can I do a request now?" and the rate-limiter, considering Discord docs' notes about how exactly Discord rate-limits work, decides to allow a request or not.
 For example if a bucket is exhausted, the `HTTPRateLimiter` will have no choice but to reject the request.
 Well, that's true, but it's not exactly what happens in DiscordBM.
 If there is a request that is disallowed by the bucket info, `HTTPRateLimiter` instead tries to return the time amount the `DiscordClient` needs to wait before making the request.
 Then `DiscordClient` takes a look at the `retryPolicy`, and if the `retryPolicy` specifies that requests failed with the `429 Too Many Requests` header can be retried based on headers, `DiscordClient` will just wait the time, and make the request after!
-This is best of the both worlds: 1- Even if you make a lot of requests in a loop, `DiscordClient` not only won't fail, but also won't even let users notice anything suspicious.
+This is best of the both worlds:
+* Even if you make a lot of requests in a loop, `DiscordClient` not only won't fail, but also won't even let users notice anything suspicious.
 To users it will look like as if they don't even have a rate limit to worry about!
-On the other hand, `DiscordClient` didn't make a request that would have gotten a `429` back from Discord, so that's another win.
+* On the other hand, `DiscordClient` didn't make a request that would have gotten a `429` back from Discord, so that's another win.

 For all these core functionalities, DiscordBM comes with a lot of integration tests.
 This means:
 * `BotGatewayManager` has [extensive tests](https://github.com/MahdiBM/DiscordBM/blob/main/Tests/IntegrationTests/GatwayConnection.swift) to make sure it connects and stays connected.
 * Each of ~200 `DiscordClient` REST API functions [have a test](https://github.com/MahdiBM/DiscordBM/blob/main/Tests/IntegrationTests/DiscordClient.swift) that sends requests to Discord to make sure the functions do actually work.

-`CodeCov`, as of writing this proposal, rates DiscordBM at 74% test coverage.
-Although 74% is still good for such a package, the real test coverage is easily 90+ % if you remove some stuff that don't need tests at all, such as descriptions of `LocalizedError`s (there are a lot of them).

 ### Utilities Built Around The Core
 DiscordBM contains a bunch of other types that are very useful to users:
-* Discord Cache
+* `DiscordCache`
   * Caches the Discord Gateway events and keeps them in sync with Discord.
   * Why is it needed at all?
 Because Gateway events are sometimes compliments of each other, and don't repeat the old info that has already been sent.
-For example, assuming you have the `guilds` and `guildEmojisAndStickers` intents enabled, after the connection to the Gateway, Discord will send you a "Guild Create" event containing the info of the guilds that you are joined in.
+For example, assuming you have the `guilds` and `guildEmojisAndStickers` intents enabled, after the connection to the Gateway, Discord will send you "Guild Create" events containing the info of the guilds that you are joined in.
 Later, when for example a new emoji is added to the guild, Discord will only send you the new emoji info in a "Guild Emojis Update" event instead of re-sending the whole guild again.
-  * Caching of Gateway events is tricky to implement correctly because not only there are a lot fo events, but also there are a lot of edge cases to be handled.
+  * Caching of Gateway events is tricky to implement correctly because not only there are a lot of events, but also there are a lot of edge cases to be handled.
   * Having this functionality built-in allows DiscordBM for integrations of it with other functionalities of DiscordBM.
 For example you can pass a `DiscordCache` to "React-To-Role" handlers and the handler will use the cache instead of doing API calls.
 DiscordBM can also do some best-effort permission checking of server members thanks to the `DiscordCache` which allows for real-time up-to-date access to a guild's info.
-* DiscordLogger
+* `DiscordLogger`
-  * Sends your logs to Discord, carefully handling the edge cases such as Discord rate limits (thanks to the `HTTPRateLimiter`), Discord message length limits, escaping all messages, etc...
+  * Sends your logs to Discord, carefully handling edge cases such as Discord rate limits (thanks to the `HTTPRateLimiter`), Discord message length limits, escaping all messages, etc...
+  * The logs utilize Discord's APIs, and look nice in chats.
+They are not just raw text.
-  * DiscordLogger logs both to stdout and Discord, since logging over the wire is much more flaky than logging to disk, and you can't send lengthy messages to Discord in full.
+  * `DiscordLogger` logs both to stdout and Discord, since logging over the wire is much more flaky than logging to disk, and you can't send lengthy messages to Discord in full.
-  * It also comes with useful configuration options to customize what is sent to Discord, and what only ends up in the on-disk logs.
+  * It comes with a lot of useful configuration options, indluding to customize what is sent to Discord, and what only ends up in the on-disk logs.
   * This can possibly end up being its own package.
-* React to role
+* `ReactToRoleHandler`
   * Assigns a role to members when they react to a message.
   * This too can possibly end up being its own package.
 It can very helpful to a few people, but just useless for others.

 ## Missing Features
 DiscordBM doesn't yet support Discord's Voice feature (e.g. joining a Discord server's voice channel and playing music).
-Discord's Voice seems follows their own "protocol" and DiscordBM will need to manually handle the UDP traffic etc...
+Discord's Voice seems follows their own "standard" and DiscordBM will need to manually handle the UDP traffic etc...
 This feature can be added in a minor release without causing trouble.

 ## Versioning
 DiscordBM will try to follow Semantic Versioning 2.0.0, with exceptions.